-Question: Will the IATF® be granting waivers for those organizations who cannot meet the transition plan timing?
+- Question: Will the IATF® be granting waivers for those organizations that cannot meet the transition plan timing?

 Answer: No, there are no plans to approve/grant waivers.
-If the organization does not complete their transition audit in a timely manner (including allowing time for Non Conformance management and CB certification decision), then the organization will lose their certification.
+If the organization does not complete its transition audit in a timely manner (including allowing time for Non-Conformance management and CB certification decision), then the organization will lose its certification.
 IATF 16949® certificates are not valid past their expiry or September 14, 2018.

 Answer: 22.214.171.124 was created to address final customer safety concerns (braking systems, airbags, fuel systems, etc.).
 If the product (or process) is a safety item on the final product, then the organization has to identify the statutory and regulatory product safety requirements that must be met, along with items a) through m) in 126.96.36.199.
 This is one of IATF 16949’s required documented processes, so inputs/outputs, metrics, etc. are required.